pubmania/pubmania.github.io/docs/posts/2012-02-20-how-to-boot-from-usb-when-bios-does-not-have-the-option.md

 date:
   created: 2012-02-20 18:50:00
   updated: 2012-02-20 18:50:00
-comments: true
+comments: false
 categories:
   - Linux
   - Software
   - Troubleshooting
 ---

 I have an old Sony VAIO which is not in it's best of health and has long been really a companion for my telly, faithfully streaming media from bbc iplayer, youtube, dailymotion and likes.
-Internet enabled TV arrived in my home long long back :).
+Internet enabled TV arrived in my home long long back :smile:.

 Now the thing with this laptop is that it's kinda gimpy - inbuilt keyboard won't work, battery is dead and it hangs on life with constant supply of energy from the AC source on the wall and the one thing that helps me load new OS on this machine - the optical reader - is temperamental and may or may not work and is moody in selecting which CD / DVD it will read and which it won't.
 It does in particular like CD's authored by Linux Format guys though.
 Writing is a skill it has forgotten long back and if it reads something, anything I am found celebrating.